sboily/asterisk-consul-module/README.md

 Docker
 ------

+First edit the sample to have a good configuration.
 To build image to test with docker.

     docker build -t asterisk-consul .
     docker run -it asterisk-consul bash
+    asterisk

+To play with the module

     asterisk -r
+    CLI> modules unload res_discovery_consul.so
     CLI> modules load res_discovery_consul.so